 The magic of the mind doesn’t bypass science and the study of neuroplasticity has given us insight into the power of simple practices that we can implement and use to take advantage of the mind’s ability to physically and neurologically reshape and therefore transform how we experience and process the world around us.

-At Calm Mind Project we have an acronym; GIEK, that are all supported by scientific studies and research outlines.
+At Calm Mind Co. we have an acronym; GIEAK, that are all supported by scientific studies and research outlines.
 Each of these expands into philosophy, techniques and practices for daily life that build mental strength, emotional resilience and inspiration for life itself.

 How to meditate From Sam Harris Waking Up: